Sega Sammy Holdings: Restructuring

 For the better half of the first decade of the holding's existence it has sought the arcade machine sales of Sega and the pachinko sales of Sammy, as its biggest financial incentive.
 A shift happened in the 2010s, leading to the "Group Structure Reform" in 2015.
 Casinos, resorts and digital games became the biggest financial incentives.
 Arcade sales and packaged games from Sega has softened, while growth in pachinko sales is not anticipated.
+By this point, Sega Sammy restructured into three business units: Entertainment Contents (which compromises of the company's video game, animation, amusement and toy companies, all under Sega Holdings), Pachinko & Pachislot (compromising of the company's gambling business, under Sammy) and Resort (compromising of the company's resort and casino assets).

-On December 22, 2010, Sega Sammy Holdings acquired the remaining outstanding shares of TMS Entertainment, thus making TMS Entertainment a wholly owned subsidiary of Sega Sammy Holdings.
-In April 2017, Marza Animation Planet, Sega's CGI animation studio, was restructured into TMS Entertainment.
+Post-restructuring

 On November 4, 2020, it was announced that Sega Sammy would sell 85.1% of Sega Entertainment, its arcade operating business, to Genda Inc., an amusement equipment rental business, due to the effects of the COVID-19 pandemic on its arcade and amusement facilities businesses.
 Sega will still be involved in the arcade machine manufacturing business.

-In 2021, it was announced that Sega Sammy would be a kit sponsor for J2 League club Tokyo Verdy, and their women's team, Nippon TV Tokyo Verdy Beleza, and also sponsored a Tokyo Classic match on September 26, 2021, between Verdy and crosstown rival FC Machida Zelvia.
+On January 29, 2021, Sega Sammy announced that it would restructure and split its corporate functions for their businesses which occurred at the beginning of the 2022 fiscal year.
+That same year, it was announced that Sega Sammy would be a kit sponsor for J2 League club Tokyo Verdy, and their women's team, Nippon TV Tokyo Verdy Beleza, and also sponsored a Tokyo Classic match on September 26, 2021, between Verdy and crosstown rival FC Machida Zelvia.